Visualize a multispectral satellite image

 New point for a bare earth area

-The spectral profiles for your new grass field and bare earth points are similar to the preexisting ones.
-This is because the grass field and bare earth land cover types each have their own typical spectral signature.
+On the graph, the curves for your new grass field and bare earth points should be quite similar to the preexisting ones, confirming that the grass field and bare earth land cover types each have their own typical spectral signature.

-Spectral profile graph updated to show the two new points.
+Spectral profile chart updated to show the two new points.

 Note: